An iconic slipper that has been used by pro climbers for over two decades.

 Another one of the best slipper climbing shoes on the market today is the Five Ten Moccasym.
 Like the Cobra, the Moccasym has been around the block a few times and have been favoured by climbing legends like Dean Potter, Chris Sharma and Tommy Caldwell.

-With an attractive price tag and solid all-around performance, this is a great choice for crack climbing enthusiasts or a relaxed day down at the crag.
+With an attractive price tag and solid all-round performance, this is a great choice for crack climbing enthusiasts or a relaxed day down at the crag.

 In the 1993, Boreal unveiled the Ninja.
 The Ninja represented a major breakthrough as the first slip-lasted climbing shoe ever made.
 This new way of manufacturing allowed climbing shoes to become softer and more sensitive, while maintaining a ‘glove-like’ fit around your foot.
 Today, most climbing shoes now use this method to make their performance shoes.